LeeHongJun123/Skill-Taxonomy-System/README.md

 ﻿# Skill-Taxonomy-System
 This Skill Taxonomy System is running with
+Laravel , PHPmyAdmin
+Use Xammp because i dont have live host database at that time

 MySQL Database Naming : app-fyp
 You can find data seeding in : app-fyp.sql